ocodo/ocodo-svg-modelines/README.md

 ## Usage

     M-x ocodo-svg-modelines/init
     M-x smt/set-theme

-You can then select one of the ocodo themes listed above.
+Now select one of the ocodo themes listed...

-## Caveat Emptor
+... and be all happy.

+## But be warned!

-Please note this package is quite experimental and full SVG functionality isn't available on all Emacs builds.
+Please be aware, this package is quite experimental and full SVG functionality isn't available on all Emacs builds.

-If you are on OS X, I recommend you use the Emacs Mac Port build, it is available via `brew`.
-It uses webkit to render SVG, so SVG support is first class.

-    brew tap railwaycat/emacsmacport
+Ensure you have SVG support in your Emacs build, either use Emacs Mac Port on OS X or...

+You can also build Emacs on OS X with `brew` using:

-    brew install emacs-mac
+    brew install emacs --HEAD --with-cocoa --with-librsvg

-Visit https://github.com/railwaycat/homebrew-emacsmacport for more info.

-Emacs homebrew builds which are not Emacs-Mac-Port will function as the Linux builds described below.
+When building Linux, `./configure` using `--with-librsvg` (ensure rsvg support was reported by configure.)

+If in doubt Librsvg is the important part. (unless you're using Emacs Mac Port, which uses WebKit to render SVG.)

 ## Problems or Suggestions